Maintaining a Healthy Immune System

 As a natural decongestant this herb also has strong anti-inflammatory responses.
 Although you need some level of inflammation in the body to protect you from foreign invaders like bacteria and viruses, the inflammatory response can get out of control and actually slow the healing process.
 Diet also plays a key role in your body’s inflammatory levels.
 This is a whole other topic to discuss with your nutritionist, but a diet free from processed foods, toxic chemicals, and artificial additives is desired.

-Did you know that we are the only adult mammals on Earth that drinks another mammal’s milk?
+Did you know that we are the only adult mammals visit page on Earth that drinks another mammal’s milk?
 There are numerous side effects of the Recombinant Bovine Growth Hormone (rBGH) and antibiotics given to cattle which we ingest when drinking milk. rBGH milk is contaminated by abnormally high pus levels, due to the mastitis commonly induced by rBGH, and antibiotics used to treat the mastitis. rBGH milk is chemically and nutritionally different than natural milk.
 Dr. Mark Hyman, New York Times best-selling author and seen on the Dr. Oz Show states that up to 60% of the population could be affected by hidden sensitivities to foods such as dairy.3

 Drink more fluids